Propagating Knowledge Updates to LMs Through Distillation: Experimental Setting

 \section{Experimental Setting}

-\paragraph{Base Models} We consider three autoregressive language models: GPT-Neo-1.3B \citep{gpt-neo}, GPT2-XL \citep{Radford2019LanguageMA} (1.5B), and LLaMA-7B \citep{llama}.
-The former two models have minimal knowledge of the entities in Entity Inferences and ECBD from their pretraining corpora (details in Appendix~\ref{sec:time_ranges}).
-LLaMA-7B was trained on Wikipedia dumps from 2022, and therefore likely has knowledge of entities in Entity Inferences and ECBD 2022.
-Thus, we do not evaluate LLaMA results on Entity Inferences, but report the results on 2022 set of ECBD for comparison with the result on 2023 set.
+\paragraph{Base Models} We consider three autoregressive language models: GPT-Neo-1.3B \citep{gpt-neo}, GPT2-XL \citep{Radford2019LanguageMA} (1.5B), and LLaMA-2-7B \citep{llama2}.
+The former two models have minimal knowledge of the entities in Entity Inferences and ECBD from their pretraining corpora as the entities in these datasets emerged after their pre-training.

-\paragraph{Transfer Set Generation} We experiment with two types of generator models to create the transfer sets: a state-of-the-art model learned from human feedback data (GPT-3.5, \texttt{text-davinci-003}), which can generate more fluent transfer sentences from the definition sentence, and the base model itself, which presents a more realistic scenario in which which we do not assume a better language model or RLHF/instruction-tuning.
-For both models, we use a simple prompt to elicit a continuation of the definition sentence (prompt in Appendix~\ref{app:prompts}) and sample five transfer sentences for each entity.
-For generation, we use nucleus sampling \cite{holtzman2020curious} with $p = 0.9$, and a max length of 40 tokens.
+\paragraph{Transfer Set Generation} We experiment with two types of generator models: a state-of-the-art model learned from human feedback data (GPT-3.5, \texttt{text-davinci-003}), which can generate highly fluent transfer sentences from the definition sentence, and the base model itself, which presents a more realistic scenario in which we do not assume a better LM than the base LM that we are updating.
+For both models, we use a simple prompt to elicit a continuation of the definition sentence and sample five transfer sentences for each entity.
+For generation, we use nucleus sampling \cite{holtzman2020curious} with $p = 0.9$, a temperature of $1.0$, and a max length of 40 tokens.

-Table~\ref{tab:transfer_set_statistics} summarizes the statistics on transfer set generated from different generator models.
-Upon manual inspections, we find that GPT-3.5 model hallucinates substantially less than smaller base models, as reflected in \% of tokens in the continuations that appeared in the definition sentence.
-For continuation which did not contain entity name, we simply prepend the entity name.
-Examples of continuations can be found in Table~\ref{tab:continuation_ex1} in the appendix.
+Table~\ref{tab:transfer_set_statistics} summarizes the statistics of transfer sets.
+Upon manual inspection, we find that GPT-3.5 hallucinates substantially less than smaller models, as reflected in \% of tokens in the continuations that appeared in the definition sentence.
+For continuations that do not contain the entity name, we simply prepend the entity name onto the continuation.
+We also report the number of tokens after $l$, i.e., the number of tokens which we compute the distillation loss on.
+The exact prompt and example continuations can be found in Appendix~\ref{app:prompts}.